NethServer/nethserver-hosts/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Hosts.rst

 ============

 Aliases are alternate names for this server.
-For example, if the name of the server is *nethserver.nethesis.it*, an alias may be *mail.nethesis.it*.
+For example, if the name of the server is *server.mycompany.com*, an alias may be *mail.mycompany.com*.
 The server will use its own IP address for the alias name.

 Create / Modify